archman007/ocComp-Compile-COBOL-Programs/README.md

 1. The first task is to select the directory where the COBOL program resides.
 2. Loop through files and detect COBOL programs.
-3. Determine if the source code is a Main program or a subroutine.
+3. Determine if the source code is a main program or a subroutine.

 4. This level of automation makes compiling COBOL prgrams a breeze.